 Yes, the feelings are the same.
 Yes, the essential experience is the same.
 But thanks to the Internet, teens today tend to be less naïve and more outspoken about things like sex, identity, diversity, social equity, and many other topics.
 If you are writing a YA Contemporary novel and there are no LGBTQ characters, for example, you might want to rethink that.

 That’s not the only way things have changed, either.
 Kids today are more likely to have a diagnosis of some kind (ADHD, dyslexia, etc.) than they were thirty years ago.
 A lot of kids are also over-scheulded and stressed out by our busy-busy world (at least I find that to be the case here in the DC area).

 And now, COVID-19 is completely changing the teen experience.
 You may or may not want to have COVID be a part of your novel, but we’ve now been living in pandemic times for a year and a half.
 If things continue like this for much longer (god help us!) it means there will be kids who experienced the majority of their high school lives doing online school, wearing masks, and limiting their social experiences.
 I know a teenager who had her senior “prom” in her backyard with her parents, her siblings, and her boyfriend as the only attendants.
 I mean, dang.
 COVID has already severely altered the high school experience for current teens, and I honestly don’t know how that’s going to affect YA contemporary fiction in the long run.
 But it’s something to think about.

 7. Do some research!

-At the end of the day, remember that all (or almost all) of the YA contemporaries on the shelves were written by adults.
-If they can capture the current teen experience, so can we!
-Let’s do it!
+At the end of the day, remember that all (or almost all) of the YA contemporary books on the shelves were written by adults.
+If they can capture the current teen experience, so can you!